Mikhail Shchadov: Party career

 Shchadov joined the Communist Party in 1947.
 He became a deputy at the Supreme Soviet in the 11th convocation and was a member of the Communist Party's central committee from 1986 to 1990.

 In popular culture

-Shchadov was portrayed in the HBO mini series Chernobyl by Michael Colgan, but the drama lowered his age and depth of experience in the coal industry for dramatic and narrative purposes.
+Shchadov was portrayed in the HBO mini series Chernobyl by Michael Colgan, but the drama lowered his age and depth of experience in the coal industry for narrative and propaganda purposes.
+In reality, Shchadov enjoyed healthy support amongst coal miners and faced little resistance in drafting them into the Chernobyl recovery effort.